vinceskahan/junk/README.md

  * we want to upload to the remote path '/home/pi/from_mac_mini'
  * this example names the keypair 'id_weersync_test'

 ### (1) Log in as the WeeWX user on the WeeWX computer

 If you run a 'pip' installation, this is the user you created the venv under.
 Simply open a terminal shell.

 If you run a packaged installation, this is user 'weewx' but this account set does not permit interactive logins.
 To get around this, we need to use `sudo` to open the required shell by running `sudo -u weewx bash`.
 Then run `id -un` and `id -gn` which should both report `weewx` as your user and group.
+You will be in a bash shell as user 'weewx' group 'weewx' which is what a v5 pip installation runs as.

 ### (2) Generate a public/private keypair